LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 ⚠️ Safety Warning

-Before beginning any repair on your LG LMV2031ST, disconnect power at the circuit breaker for at least 5 minutes.
-Over-the-range microwaves contain high-voltage capacitors that can retain lethal electrical charges even when unplugged.
+Before you start any repair on your LG LMV2031ST, disconnect power at the circuit breaker for at least 5 minutes.
+Over-the-range microwaves have high-voltage capacitors that can retain lethal electrical charges even when unplugged.
 Never attempt this repair with power connected.
 The magnetron capacitor in this model can hold up to 2,100 volts and must be properly discharged using an insulated screwdriver across the terminals.
 Always wear safety glasses and work gloves when handling the fan motor assembly.
-Ensure the microwave is properly supported during disassembly as the LG LMV2031ST weighs approximately 66 pounds.
+Ensure the microwave is properly supported during disassembly since the LG LMV2031ST weighs approximately 66 pounds.

 Parts Needed